Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

     generated = decoder(z)
     self.experiment.log('images', generated)

-In Lightning this code is abstracted out by `Callbacks`.
+In Lightning this code is abstracted out by :ref:`callbacks`.

 ----------------